 While the Federal Rules of Criminal Procedure recognize and codify the concept of federal plea bargains, there are various factors that make them rare in federal cases.
 First, due to the provisions in the United States Sentencing Guideline, a federal prosecutor has less leeway to offer plea deals.
 In addition, many federal offenses carry mandatory sentences, which don't allow any room for plea bargaining.
 Finally, statutes codifying many federal offenses expressly prohibit the application of plea arrangements.

 Laws Governing Federal Plea Bargains

-Federal criminal practice is governed by Title 18 of the U.S. Code, Part II (Criminal Procedure).
-Chapter 221 of Part II addresses arraignments, pleas, and trial.
-The U.S. Attorney's Manual (USAM) contains several provisions addressing plea agreements.
-For example, Chapter 9-16.300 (Plea Agreements) states that plea agreements should "honestly reflect the totality and seriousness of the defendant's conduct," and any departure must be consistent with Sentencing Guideline provisions.
+Federal criminal practice is governed by Title 18 of the U.S. Code, Part II.
+Chapter 221 addresses arraignments, pleas, and trial.
+The U.S. Attorney's Manual also contains several provisions addressing the negotiation of plea agreements.
+For example, Chapter 9-16.300 states that plea agreements should "honestly reflect the totality and seriousness of the defendant's conduct," and any departure must be consistent with Sentencing Guideline provisions.

-Prohibitions and Restrictions
+Federal Plea Bargains: Prohibitions and Restrictions

 Aside from legal considerations as to the knowing or voluntary nature of a plea, there are other restrictions or prohibitions on the opportunity to plea bargain.
 In federal practice, U.S. attorneys aren't allowed to make plea agreements that prejudice civil or tax liability without the express agreement of all affected divisions or agencies.
 Moreover, no attorney for the government may seek, or threaten to seek, the death penalty solely for the purpose of obtaining a more desirable negotiating position for a plea bargain.